ruzhila/voiceapi/README.md

 ### File Upload API
 #### /asr_file
-Send an audio file (wav or ogg) to the server, and the server will return the transcription with timestamps for each segment.
+Send an audio file (wav, mp3 or ogg) to the server, and the server will return the transcription with timestamps for each segment.

-- `file`: The audio file to transcribe (wav or ogg).
+- `file`: The audio file to transcribe (wav,mp3 or ogg).
 - `samplerate`: Target sample rate for processing, default is 16000.

 The server will return the transcription results in JSON format, with the following fields: